maziac/DeZog/documentation/Usage.md

 ![](images/memoryviewer3.jpg)

-By default the view opens in little endian but by speciyfing "big" as the last argument the viewer shows the values as big endian.
+By default the view opens in little endian but by specifying "big" as the last argument the viewer shows the values as big endian.

 The color coding for registers works here as well.
 E.g. in the picture above HL points to 8001h.
 Therefore the lower half of F131h gets a green color.